nqvsr/3/GodGame.md

 Not a replacement for reality.
 Not an escape hatch for those unwilling to face it.
 But a refuge.
 An alternative.
 A *choice*.

 Those who could not return to physical life lived here.

+Those whose loved ones could not return chose to come as well, crossing over not out of necessity, but devotion.
+Together, they abandoned the first world and all it still demanded of them.

-The one thousand eight hundred and thirty-nine whose bodies had long since been buried.
-The nine million who had chosen to stay when the door was finally opened.
-They built communities.
-Fell in love.
-Argued.
-Reconciled.
-Created art and music and meaning where none was supposed to survive.
+The one thousand eight hundred and thirty-nine whose bodies had long since been lowered into the ground.
+The nine million who, when the door was finally opened, chose not to pass through it.

+They stayed.

+They built communities from absence.
+They fell in love where love was never meant to endure.
+They argued, fractured, and found their way back to one another.

+They created art and music and meaning in a place where meaning was supposed to dissolve, where nothing was expected to survive, and yet—somehow—everything did.

 Life did not pause here.